 Quick Summary of Davison Inventions

-Rating: 2 out of 5.
-It's not an outright scam, but it's full of red flags and an FTC lawsuit to boot.
+Rating: 2 It's not an outright scam, but it's full of red flags and an FTC lawsuit to boot.

 If you have ever had an idea for an invention, you’ve probably had an online encounter or three with Davison Inventions.
 This company has operated under several different names since 1989, including the following: